-Step 1: Choose an activity (hiking, climbing, car camping, kayaking, skiing, snowshoeing, backpacking, mountain biking, paddle-boarding, rafting, etc)
+Choose an activity (hiking, climbing, car camping, kayaking, skiing, snowshoeing, backpacking, mountain biking, paddle-boarding, rafting, etc.)

-Step 2: Choose a date (should be at least one month from now).
+Choose a date (should be at least one month from now).
 As a trip leader, you should choose a date that works for you and your family.
 It's a good idea to pick two dates that work so you have a back-up if no chaperones are available or if the place you want to go to is booked on one of the dates.

-Step 3: Choose a location.
+Choose a location.
 If location is most important to you, you could choose the location first, then choose the date that works for that location.

-Step 4: Determine what the maximum number of youth participants and chaperones is.
+Determine what the maximum number of youth participants and chaperones is.
 This might be dictated by land managers (USFS party size is 12), or by the number a volunteer leader has given you (climb leaders dictate their maximum number on a climb), or by campsite capacity, as examples.
-For day trips, we need a 1:4 adult:youth ratio so we can ensure enough drivers.
+For day trips, we need a 1:4 adult: youth ratio so we can ensure enough drivers.
 Overall, we need 1:6.
-So, for example, a hike on USFS land would have a maximum of 9 youth and 3 chaperones
+For example, a hike on USFS land would have a maximum of 9 youth and 3 chaperones

-Step 5: Email all of the above information to your coordinator at least 10 days before the outing (sooner is much better).
-Margaux will email you as soon as the trip is posted online for registration.
+Email all of the above information to margauxg@mountaineers.org at least 10 days before the outing (sooner is much better).
+Josh will email you as soon as the trip is posted online for registration.

-Step 6: Create a Trip Sheet and email it to the Pioneers Coordinator before the meeting that precedes your outing (see blank trip sheet).
+Create a Trip Sheet and email it to the Explorers Coordinator before the meeting that precedes your outing (see blank trip sheet).
 They will email you as soon as the Trip Sheet has been uploaded to the website.

-Step 7: Register yourself, and send a link to your Trip Sheet and to the online registration to the Pioneers Coordinator.
+Register yourself, and send a link to your Trip Sheet and to the online registration to the Explorers Coordinator.

 Step 8: Determine what information needs to be reviewed at the meeting preceding the outing, and contact the Pioneers Coordinator to get on the agenda.
-This can include skills training, gear check and logistics discussions.